Nissan Sentra: 2018 Taiwanese Sentra facelift

 In the Taiwanese market, the B17 Nissan Sentra has not been facelifted apart from receiving a sportier variant called the Sentra Aero in 2014.
 The B17 Sentra was finally updated with the V motion front fascia in November 2017 for the 2018 model year, but the facelift was a version exclusive to the Taiwanese market conducted by Yulon Motors, the manufacturer of Nissan products in Taiwan.
 The facelift preserves the pre-facelift front fenders and hood with only the headlights and front bumper redesigned to save cost.
-The rest of the vehicle is inline with the international 2016 facelift versions, including new alloys, new taillights and new rear bumpers.
+The rest of the vehicle is inline with the international 2016 facelift versions, including new wheels, taillights and rear bumpers.